-Peatlands are a unique part of our natural environment, home to plant species found nowhere else.
-They provide food, shelter and breeding habitat for many animal species.
-Our peatlands or bogs are home to nationally and internationally important biodiversity including birds such as hen harrier and golden plover.
+Peatlands are a unique part of our natural environment, home to a host of specialist plants and animals found nowhere else.
+They provide food, shelter, and breeding habitat for many nationally and internationally important species, including birds such as hen harrier, curlew and golden plover and insects such as the large heath butterfly.

-Peatland covers about 18% of Northern Ireland, more than double the area under trees, and store huge amounts of carbon.
-Healthy bogs provide us with clean and drinkable water - 70% of the UK's drinking water comes from upland catchments, many of which are covered in blanket bogs.
+Peatlands cover 12% of the land area of Northern Ireland, more than double the area under trees and store huge amounts of carbon in their soils.
+Healthy bogs provide us with clean and drinkable water - 70% of the UK's drinking water comes from upland catchments, many of which are covered in blanket bogs – and act as giant sponges, helping to reduce flood risk and soil erosion.

-They also preserve some of the oldest and most fascinating archaeological remains - roads, settlements, monuments and even bodies.
-They are national treasures and humans have gained enjoyment and benefit from them for generations
+Peatlands also preserve some of the oldest and most fascinating archaeological remains - roads, settlements, monuments and even bodies.
+They are national treasures and humans have gained enjoyment and benefit from them for generations.

 Be a responsible gardener and choose peat free compost